idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 in the solid components around the core, for a total of five equations: conservation of mass, x- and y-momentum (in RZ), fluid and solid energy.

-We could have used another [MultiApp](https://mooseframework.inl.gov/syntax/MultiApps/index.html) setup to compute the solid temperature, with the justification that it evolves on a longer timescale so it takes longer to reach steady state.
-However, the cost of the more expensive full-core solves and of the additional fluid flow solves, while the solid temperature is converging, is sufficiently offset by not needing to iterate the coupling between two applications.
-The workflow is also generally simplified.

-We are using newly implemented finite volume capabilities in MOOSE to model all these physics.
+We are using the finite volume capabilities in MOOSE to model all these physics.
 We use an incompressible approximation for the fluid flow, with a Boussinesq approximation to model buoyancy.
 There are various closures used in the pebble bed for the heat transfer coefficients, the drag models, which are detailed in the [Pronghorn manual](https://inldigitallibrary.inl.gov/sites/sti/sti/Sort_24425.pdf).